NACLab/ngc-learn/docs/museum/sindy.md

-# Sparse Identification of Non-linear Dynamical Systems (SINDy)[]
+# Sparse Identification of Non-linear Dynamical Systems (SINDy)[1]

 In this section, we teach, create, simulate, and visualize SINDy model implemented in NGC-Learn library.
+After going through this demonstration, you will:

+1. Learn how to build a SINDy model of time-series dataset, generated using Ordinary Differential Equations (ODE) of known dynamical systems used in [1].
+2. Learn how to build polynomial libraries of given dataset with arbitrary order.
+3. Learn how to do sparse regression in NGC (Sequential Thresholding Least Square)
+4. Visualize the acquired filters of the learned dictionary models and examine the results of imposing a kurtotic prior as well as a thresholding function over latent codes.